 Consider diversifying investments

-There are tax-efficient investment options that may help lower that end-of-year tax burden.
+There are tax-efficient investment options that may help lower that end-of-year tax burden and eliminate some money stress.
 Some examples are tax-managed funds and index funds.
 You may want to see about diversifying your investments to include these or other tax-efficient options.

 You might also consider spreading out any distributions from retirement accounts over a longer period of time to keep yourself in a lower tax bracket.
 Diversification is often seen as a strength of portfolios and this time may be an opportunity for you to look into the options that best suit your needs now and into the future.